Mikkeep/Lovelace_development/README.md

 Modify the Ansible variables to suit your needs found in the /ansible/group_vars/all/ folder <br>
 <b> CHECK THE SERVER IP AT MINIMUM </b>

-In the root directory, use following command to start the Vagrant with the Ansible playbook:
+In the project root directory, use following command to start the Vagrant with the Ansible playbook:

 ```
 vagrant up